-Paul helps clients navigate increasingly complex environmental requirements governing global supply chains and products across their life-cycle.
+Paul helps clients navigate complex environmental requirements across the product life-cycle.

-He works with leading companies to anticipate and comply with product-related environmental requirements in the U.S. and in key markets worldwide.
-He has represented U.S. business interests in the negotiation and implementation of regional and global environmental agreements that drive national legislation and the circular economy.
+Paul works with leading companies to anticipate and comply with product-related environmental requirements in the U.S. and in key markets worldwide.
+He has represented U.S. business interests in the negotiation and implementation of regional and global environmental agreements related to the circular economy, chemicals, and products of biotechnology that drive national legislation.

 Extended Producer Responsibility (EPR)